不尙賢,

 使民心不亂。

-And the people's hearts will not be thrown into disorder.
+And the people's hearts will not fall into chaos.

 是以聖人之治,